• Mumbai, India

 2. Learning About Autism

 You need to learn about autism to understand what types of challenges your child may face in the future.
-When you know their challenges you can provide better support to them.
+When you know their challenges, you can provide better support to them.

-Step 2: Early Intervention and Therapies
+Step 2: Early Interventions and Therapies

-2. Individualized Education Plan (IEP):
+2. Individualized Education Plan (IEP)

 You can also work with your child’s school to create an IEP that caters to their needs.
 This is a way to make sure that your child gets the support they need at their school.